lambdaloop/anipose/README.md

 # Project name
 project = "flypose"

-# Chnage this to match deeplabcut folder (one with trained network)
+# Change this to match deeplabcut folder (one with trained network)
 model_folder = '/Data/Videos/DLC_Analysis/Running-Brandon-2019-01-29'

 # How many folders are nested in structure?